 That which gets measured gets managed.
 You have to have a system to manage your projects, tasks, & to-dos.
 Having programs with all the bells and whistles are nice, but with the increased capabilities comes more complexity.
 The more complex the system, the more time you’re going to spend on the details instead of spending time on the doing.

 I suggest having a separate mini notebook for to-dos.
 Using a handwritten system will force you to be more effective instead of allowing yourself to feel like you’re doing work when you’re really playing with your program’s features.
 If you’re a nerd like me and enjoy turning successful habits into a game, then you might like to try a wonderful online task management platform called Habitica.
 It has the added benefit of built-in accountability.
-If you wind up signing up for it, let me know and I’ll invite you to be a part of my group!

 6. Organize it.